Siphon880gh/devbrain/AI Engineer (3. Can train models and invent AI services)/__Easier with GUI - LangFlow/LangFlow Mastery by Challenge Levels/Lv 4 - RAG/Lv 4 - RAG with one file.md

 **Quick Orientation:**
 - At loading data, your file is chunked over to a text embedding model that knows how to vectorize your words into a queryable vector database.
 It saves the vectors to your queryable vector database.
 - At retrieval (aka prompting), your Chat Input will search for the relevant answers in the queryable vector database, using the same text embedding model to do so.
-The relevant answer (aka variable `context` ) and your Chat Input (aka variable `question` ) gets passed into ChatGPT model, then it rewords the combined text into a prompt response.
+The relevant answer (aka variable `{context}` ) and your Chat Input (aka variable `{question}` ) gets passed into ChatGPT model, then it rewords the combined text into a prompt response.
 The only generative part was from AstraDB, and ChatGPT was use for transformation (rewording).
 Here’s ChatGPT’s transformation work:
 ```
 {context}